CODEsane04/firstrepo/README.md

 # firstrepo
-This is my first git repo
+This is my first git repository.
+Author - Debjit Ghorai